mlochbaum/BQN/spec/system.md

 Standard trigonometric functions `Sin`, `Cos`, `Tan`, `Sinh`, `Cosh`, `Tanh`, with inverses preceded by `a` (`ASin`, etc.) and accessable with `⁼`.
 Additionally, the dyadic function `ATan2` giving the angle of vector `𝕨‿𝕩` relative to `1‿0`.
 All trig functions measure angles in radians.

+Special functions `Fact` and `LogFact` giving the factorial and its natural logarithm, possibly generalized to reals as the gamma function Γ(1+𝕩), and `Comb` giving the binomial function "`𝕨` choose `𝕩`".
+Also the error function `Erf` and its complement `ErfC`.
+The implementations `LogFact ← ⋆⁼Fact` and `ErfC ← 1-Erf` are mathematically correct but these two functions should support greater precision for a large argument.

+The greatest common divison `GCD` and least common multiple `LCM` of two numbers.
+Behavior for arguments other than natural numbers is not yet specified.

 ## Random generation

 `•MakeRand` initializes a deterministic pseudorandom number generator with seed value `𝕩`. `•rand`, if it exists, is a globally accessible generator initialized at first use; this initialization should use randomness from an outside source if available.
 These random generators aren't required to be cryptographically secure and should always be treated as insecure.
 A random generator has the following member functions: